vmware/powershell-module-for-vmware-cloud-foundation-reporting/docs/documentation/functions/Publish-NsxtHealthNonSOS.md

 ## Synopsis

-Publish NSX health only for health checks which are not a part of the SOS Utility NSX health.
+Publish NSX health only for health checks which are not a part of the SoS Utility NSX health.
 Data obtained is a subset of `Publish-NsxtCombinedHealth` cmdlet.

 ## Syntax